FofightFong/All_In_One/special_effects/tutorial_doc/houdini_doc/primary_node.md

 [Bake ODE]()----Converts primitives for ODE and Bullet solvers.

+[Bake Volume]()----Computes lighting values within volume primitive

+[Basis]()----Provides operations for moving knots within the parametric space of a NURBS curve or surface.

 [Blast]()----Deletes primitives, points, edges or breakpoints.

 [Block Begin]()----The start of a looping block.